marcandre/blog/source/_posts/2013-02-23-ruby-2-by-example.markdown

          {&block_capture})
 ```

 In Ruby 2.0.0, keyword arguments must have defaults, or else must be captured by `**extra` at the end.
-Next version [will allow](https://bugs.ruby-lang.org/issues/7701) mandatory keyword arguments, e.g. `def hello(optional: 'default', required:)`/
+Next version [will allow](https://bugs.ruby-lang.org/issues/7701) mandatory keyword arguments, e.g. `def hello(optional: 'default', required:)`.

 Defaults, for optional parameters or keyword arguments, can be mostly any expression, including method calls for the current object and can use previous parameters.